carlosp420/parsing-Lamas-references/README.md

 asterisks indicate italics.

-* Find some spare time and manually tag many references so that we can use the data to train the machine-learning biblio parser.
+* Find some spare time and manually tag many references so that we can use the data to train the machine-learning bibliography parser.
 Follow [this model](https://github.com/carlosp420/parsing-Lamas-references/blob/master/training_A.txt)